scred47/pleezer/README.md

 This approach addresses challenges seen with projects like [librespot](https://github.com/librespot-org/librespot), which, despite widespread use, has seen limited contributions.
 By requiring commercial users to obtain a separate license, we aim to promote fair contributions and support the ongoing development of **pleezer**.

-## Important Information

-### Important Disclaimer

-**pleezer** is an independent project and is not affiliated with, endorsed by, or created by Deezer.
-It is developed to provide a streaming player that is fully compatible with the Deezer Connect protocol.

-**pleezer** **does not and will not support** saving or extracting music files for offline use.
-This project is committed to respecting artists' rights and strongly opposes piracy.
-Users must not use **pleezer** to infringe on intellectual property rights.

 ### Deezer Terms of Service

 When using **pleezer**, you must comply with [Deezer's Terms of Service](https://www.deezer.com/legal/cgu).
-This includes, but is not limited to:
+This includes:

-- Using the software only for permitted purposes, such as personal or family use.
+- Using the software only for permitted purposes, such as personal or family use
-- Avoiding any activities that violate Deezer's policies or terms.
+- Avoiding any activities that violate Deezer's policies or terms
+- Maintaining a valid paid Deezer subscription
+- Not attempting to extract or save content for offline use
+- Allowing proper playback reporting for artist monetization

 It is your responsibility to thoroughly understand and adhere to Deezer's Terms of Service while using **pleezer**.
+The project implements several measures to ensure compliance:
+- No decryption keys are included in the code
+- All playback is properly reported to Deezer for accurate artist monetization
+- Only legitimate streaming through the Deezer Connect protocol is supported

-### Security
+## Security

 For information on how security is handled, including how to report vulnerabilities, please refer to the [Security Policy](https://github.com/roderickvd/pleezer/blob/main/SECURITY.md).